awsdocs/amazon-eks-user-guide/doc_source/fargate-profile.md

    1. For **Name**, enter a unique name for your Fargate profile\.

    1. For **Pod execution role**, choose the pod execution role to use with your Fargate profile\.
 Only IAM roles with the `eks-fargate-pods.amazonaws.com` service principal are shown\.
 If you do not see any roles listed here, you must create one\.
-For more information, see [Pod Execution Role](pod-execution-role.md)\.
+For more information, see [Pod execution role](pod-execution-role.md)\.

    1. For **Subnets**, choose the subnets to use for your pods\.
 By default, all subnets in your cluster's VPC are selected\.
 Only private subnets are supported for pods running on Fargate; you must deselect any public subnets\.